casualcore/casual/middleware/configuration/documentation/domain.gateway.operation.md

                         ]
                     },
                     {
+                        "alias": "in-B",
-                        "note": "(generated alias) listeners - threshold of either 10 messages OR 10MB - the first that is reach, inbound will stop consume", "limit": {
+                        "note": "threshold of either 10 messages OR 10MB - the first that is reach, inbound will stop consume", "limit": {
                             "size": 10485760,
                             "messages": 10